Yann-b-b/Swallow_Analysis_Project/README.md

 The primary model used in this project is a Convolutional Neural Network (CNN) with a segmentation task to identify swallow events.
 Additionally, a regression task is implemented to estimate the percentage of the audio signal that corresponds to a swallow event.

 ### Loss Function
-A custom loss function combines the cross-entropy loss for classification with L1 loss for the regression task.
+[STILL WORKING ON] A custom loss function combines the cross-entropy loss for classification with L1 loss for the regression task.
 This ensures that the model not only classifies the segments accurately but also provides meaningful regression outputs.

 ## Future Work